12 Things You Never Knew About the Queen’s Guard

 The British royal family has captured the curiosity of many people, British and otherwise, and they raise lots of questions.
-(And we’ve got answers to many of them: how much is each royal worth?
-Why can’t they give out autographs?)
+(And we’ve got answers to many of them: How much is each royal worth?
+Do they have jobs?)
 However, there’s another group of people that spends a lot of time around Buckingham Palace, and while far less high-profile, they might be just as fascinating.
 The notoriously still and stoic Queen’s Guardsmen (and women) also raise a lot of questions.
 Luckily, a Reddit.com Q-and-A with a working guardsman set out to answer them.
 From hats to hot weather, here are the 12 most interesting things we learned.

 Almost as intimidating as the screen name “nibs123” are the fluffy black hats that the Guard wears.
 OK, yeah, they’re not all that intimidating.
 But apparently, in “the old days,” the hats were considered intimidating.
 Also, the hats’ chinstraps are fastened under their noses in case of attack: cavalry soldiers would aim for the head.
 The placing of the strap ensures that “the hat would come off if hit without breaking our necks.”
 Delightful.
 Here’s a timeline of the Queen’s craziest hats.

 Also, they’re HEAVY

 According to the Redditor, the hats weigh “about two to four kilograms.”
 In pounds, that becomes…four and a half to nearly nine pounds!
 As if that weren’t enough, the hat is “heavier if it gets wet.”
 Yikes!

 Some bears were harmed in the making of the hats